AutoPas/AutoPas/README.md

   autoPas.setAllowedNewton3Options({false});
   ```
 * If you have `n` functors within one iteration and update the particle position only at the end or start of the iteration, the rebuildFrequency and the samplingRate have to be a multiple of `n`.
 * Functors must be marked as (not) relevant for tuning by specifying `Functor::isRelevantForTuning()`.
-Functors marked as relevant should have a near identical performance profile otherwise the sampling of configurations will be distorted.
-It is probably for the best to only mark the most expensive functor as relevant.
+Functors marked as relevant should have a near-identical performance profile otherwise the sampling of configurations will be distorted.
+It is recommended, to only mark the most expensive functor as relevant.

 ## Developing AutoPas
 Please look at our [contribution guidelines](https://github.com/AutoPas/AutoPas/blob/master/.github/CONTRIBUTING.md).